 4/10/23

-Japan Only G7 Country Where Virtual Child Pornography Not Regulated
+Japan is The Country Where Virtual Child Pornography is Not Regulated - How to Protect Children in the AI Era (1)

 We can now see these kinds of representations in manga, anime, video games, and other forms of entertainment.
 If you open the Internet screen on your smartphone, you may see banner ads for comics that depict children as objects of sexual desire, even if you don't want to look at them.
 Such works made in Japan have been translated into several languages for foreign audiences and have gained popularity under the name "hentai".